artragis/nose2-jira-plugin/docs/source/customize.rst

 Create and use your own callbacks
 ---------------------------------

 You can add your own set of callbacks to the plugin.
-As an example, let's imagin you want to "reopen" an issue when a regression is found.
+As an example, let's imagine you want to "reopen" an issue when a regression is found.

-Basicaly the ``nose2_contrib.jira.callbacks`` provides you two function that you have to compose to perform this :
+Basically the ``nose2_contrib.jira.callbacks`` provides you two function that you have to compose to perform this :

 ``warn_regression`` and ``apply_jira_transition``.